Noelia Oncina

 She competed at the 2004 Summer Olympics in Athens, where the Spanish team reached the quarter finals, and finished 6th in the tournament.

 She was captain for the Spanish team at the 2008 European Women's Handball Championship, where Spain reached the final, after defeating Germany in the semifinal.
+A year later she was part of the Spanish team that finished 4th at the 2009 World Women's Handball Championship.